WMD-group/MacroDensity/README.md

 pip install git+git://github.com/WMD-group/MacroDensity.git
 ```

-- You are now ready to run the examples listed below
-- If you have modified the source code, please run the unit tests with
+If you have modified the source code, please run the unit tests with
   ``python setup.py test``.

 # Usage

-The most widely used high level tools of macrodensity can be used as built-in convenience functions and are listed below.
+The high level tools of macrodensity can be used as built-in convenience functions and are listed below.
 For finer input-control using macrodensity's lower level functions, example scripts are given in the [examples](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/examples) folder and can be copied, modified then run via `python <script.py>`.
 Example input files can be copied from the [tests](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/tests) folder.

 Tutorials in the form of `.ipynb` notebooks are also given in the [tutorials](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/tutorials) folder.

 ### Planar Average

-This example is for plotting the planar average and macroscopic average (as defined in [Jackson's Electrodynamics](https://archive.org/details/ClassicalElectrodynamics)) of a potential along a vector.
+This is for plotting the planar average and macroscopic average (as defined in [Jackson's Electrodynamics](https://archive.org/details/ClassicalElectrodynamics)) of a potential along a vector.
 The vector is z by default, edit [examples/PlanarAverage.py](https://github.com/WMD-group/MacroDensity/tree/V3.1.0/examples/PlanarAverage.py) to change the vector).

 The function can be run via: